menny/menny.github.io/.cassandra/pre-mortem.md

 ### 4. Technical Fragility
 *   Does the code work?
 Is it missing imports, or does it rely on "happy path" assumptions that would break in production?
-*   Use the Brave MCP to verify API signatures if they look suspicious.
+*   Use the `brave-search` to verify API signatures if they look suspicious.

 ## Required Output Format